ezpublishlegacy/ezpublish-Sessions/readme.md

 ````
 3. The timeout will be read from site.ini [Sessions] SessionTimout=100
 4. Add the following cronjob to run every 1/2 minutes
 ````
 * * * * * cd /var/www/www.mysite.com && php ezpublish/console session:garbage_collector >/dev/null
 ````
+5. Test the timeout by running `php ezpublish/console session:garbage_collector` manually from the console